Singular extension of critical Sobolev mappings with values into complete Riemannian manifolds: Examples

 \begin{example} A Riemannian manifold $(\mathcal{N},g)$ is called \emph{conical at infinity} if there exists a compact Riemannian manifold $(\mathcal{M},h_0)$ of dimension $n-1$, a compact set $K$ in $\mathcal{N}$ and a diffeomorphism from $\mathcal{N}\setminus K$ to $[r_0,\infty)\times \mathcal{M}$, such that, outside $K$,

 so that $g$ is conical outside $K$.
-If $(\mathcal{N},g)$ is conical at infinity, then it is complete and it has bounded geometry (see, e.g., \cite{BGIM}).
+If $(\mathcal{N},g)$ is conical at infinity, then it is complete and it has $1$-bounded geometry (see, e.g., \cite{BGIM}).
 Moreover, it is clear that manifolds conical at infinity have uniformly polynomial growth.
 Thus, Theorem~\ref{thm:p} applies to them.
-(The reference \cite{BGIM} contains several other interesting, explicit examples of manifolds with bounded geometry.) \end{example}
+(The reference \cite{BGIM} contains several other interesting, explicit examples of manifolds with $1$-bounded geometry.) \end{example}

-\begin{example} \emph{Asymptotically Locally Euclidean (ALE) manifolds} (with a single chart at infinity, see, e.g., \cite[Definition~4.13]{AFM}) have Euclidean (hence, polynomial) volume growth and, by tuning the decay rate, one can obtain ALE manifolds with bounded geometry, to which Theorem~\ref{thm:p} applies. \end{example}
+\begin{example} \emph{Asymptotically Locally Euclidean (ALE) manifolds} (with a single chart at infinity, see, e.g., \cite[Definition~4.13]{AFM}) have Euclidean (hence, polynomial) volume growth and, by tuning the decay rate, one can obtain ALE manifolds with $1$-bounded geometry, to which Theorem~\ref{thm:p} applies. \end{example}

 The list above is merely illustrative and by no means exhaustive.
-We conclude our list with two counterexamples.
+We conclude our list with two examples of noncompact manifolds which, according to Theorem~\ref{thm:p}, do not admit tubed Euclidean embeddings.

-\begin{counterexample} As already remarked in \cite{P}, the hyperbolic space {\em cannot} have a tubed Euclidean embedding because its volume growth rate is exponential.
-Note that the hyperbolic space satisfies all the other assumptions of Theorem~\ref{thm:p}. \end{counterexample}
+\begin{example} As already remarked in \cite{P}, the hyperbolic space {\em cannot} have a tubed Euclidean embedding because its volume growth rate is exponential.
+Note that the hyperbolic space satisfies all the other assumptions of Theorem~\ref{thm:p}. \end{example}

-\begin{counterexample} By a theorem of Milnor \cite[Theorem~2]{Milnor}, if $\mathcal{M}$ is any compact manifold with all sectional curvature strictly less than zero, then $\pi_1(\mathcal{M})$ has exponential growth.
+\begin{example} By a theorem of Milnor \cite[Theorem~2]{Milnor}, if $\mathcal{M}$ is any compact manifold with all sectional curvature strictly less than zero, then $\pi_1(\mathcal{M})$ has exponential growth.
 By Gromov's result mentioned in Example~\ref{ex:covering}, the universal Riemannian covering $\mathcal{N}$ of $\mathcal{M}$ {\em cannot} have uniformly polynomial growth.
 Therefore, it cannot have a tubed Euclidean embedding.
-Again, $\mathcal{N}$ satisfies all the other assumptions of Theorem~\ref{thm:p}. \end{counterexample}
+Again, $\mathcal{N}$ satisfies all the other assumptions of Theorem~\ref{thm:p}. \end{example}